-As mentioned in my review of the ÄPPLARÖ furniture, the Mr. is not a fan of Ikea furniture so I had written it off as an impossibility.
+If you’ve read my review of the ÄPPLARÖ furniture you already know the Mr. is not a fan of Ikea.

-A quick Craigslist search revealed a 4 seat sectional less than 20 minutes away for a great price.
-I jumped on the phone and won as the first person to call.
+A quick Craigslist search revealed the Ektorp 4 seat sectional less than 20 minutes away for $300…such a steal!

 Things only got better after we arrived…

-Being less than a year old it was in perfect condition, plus they threw in an additional slipcover!
+Being less than a year old it was in perfect condition, plus they threw in an extra slipcover, how amazing is that?!

-It soon became obvious how much of a blessing the additional slipcover was because Ikea no longer makes the 100% Cotton ‘Blekinge White’ Slipcovers.
+It soon became obvious how much of a blessing the extra slipcover was.

-It’s made of a 65/35 polyester-cotton blend, is double the price, and is an off-white vs the previous bright white color.
+It’s made of a 65/35 polyester-cotton blend, is double the original versions price, and is an off-white vs the previous bright white color.

 I have been pleasantly surprised at how well its been holding up to the abuse, frequent washings, and bleach!